Semicolonstartingtexts/conversationhubstandards/communityprovisions.md

 # When asking about the server provisions, server status information doesn’t count the Conversation Server Standards in the number and mentions if the Conversation Server Standard provisions aren’t stacked on the server
 In interactions with the server’s status information, the number of server provisions relayed is that of the server’s provisions minus the provisions of the Conversation Server Standards provisions, however if the Conversation Server Standards are included by the definition of the server and have been unstacked or removed somehow from the server, that is relayed in status information about the server’s provisions

-# Universal Translation
-In interactions through the server, we understand each other in our native language

 # Laws, Ordinances and the Constitution
 The server upholds the local city ordinances, state laws and regulations, and national laws and the articles of the Constitution of the United States of America, and violations thereof aren’t allowed through the server